ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### Examples of referencing _Data Entities_ (files and folders) from the _Root Data Entity_

-Where files and folders are represented as _Data Entities_ in the RO-Crate JSON-LD, these MUST be linked to, either directly or indriectly, from the Root Data Entity using the [hasPart] property.
+Where files and folders are represented as _Data Entities_ in the RO-Crate JSON-LD, these MUST be linked to, either directly or indirectly, from the Root Data Entity using the [hasPart] property.
 Directory hierarchies MAY be represented with nested Dataset _Data Entities_, or the Root Dataset MAY refer to files anywhere in the hierarchy using [hasPart].

 _Data Entities_ representing files MUST be of `@type: File`, which is an RO-Crate alias for <http://schema.org/MediaObject>